raspberrypilearning/lights-out/overview.md

-In this resource you can find out how to make a fast paced fun reaction game using the Explorer HAT.
+In this resource you will find out how to make a fun and fast-paced reaction game using the Explorer HAT.

-The Explorer HAT has touch buttons labelled 1-4, and four LED lights in different colours.
-The **aim of the game** is to code the Explorer HAT to randomly choose a light to turn on, and the user must press the corresponding button to turn the light off.
-If the player is too slow or if they press the wrong button, the game is over.
+The Explorer HAT has touch buttons labelled from 1 to 4, and four LED lights in different colours.
+The aim of the game is to program the Explorer HAT to turn a light on at random; the player must press the corresponding button to turn the light off.
+If the player is too slow, or if they press the wrong button, the game is over.